 The phrase "smoked salmon" gets used to describe what is, in fact, cured salmon.
-While also terribly and fabulously delicious, salt-cured salmon like gravlax never sees smoke and cold-smoked fish like lox retain its soft texture and take up a limited, if any, smoke flavor.
+While fabulously delicious, salt-cured salmon like gravlax never sees smoke and cold-smoked fish like lox retain its soft texture and take up a limited smoke flavor.

 Here, we have truly smoked salmon—salmon cooked by the heat of smoke, while also getting infused with rich smoked flavor—made at home, on the stove.
-No, you don't need a smoker.
-Or, rather, you don't need a commercial smoker; you're going to make a small, stove-top version out of stuff in the kitchen!
+You don't need a commercial smoker; you're going to make a small, stove-top version out of stuff in the kitchen!

 - About 2 pounds of salmon filet or how much will fit on the rack below